reagan23/BlazeKart/README.md

 # Software tools used
 Android Studio, Emulator, Android Lollipop v5.1 mobile were used for building this App.

-Presented in February, 2016
+Presented at 30Hours 30Hacks Hackathon organized by Nasscom & GlobalLogic in February, 2016
-Raw title: Blaze Cart
+Original/Raw title: Easy Shop